playbenny/benny_manual/docs/blockipedia.md

 ### utility.record.endpoint.stereo
 - DOES NOTHING. but is a convenient way to record a stereo wav - just route whatever into it and arm it to record. useful for recording multiple blocks. passes through unaltered audio.

+### utility.sacred.channel
+- A synth voice minus the oscillators - a morphing filter and a saturdating vca driven by an ADSR envelope generator.
+VCA floor can be raised with 'Open VCA' parameter to be used as a saturation effect.
+Output filter is 12db shape morphing filter similar to a SEM.
+Made by Luke Abbott.

 ### utility.self.tuner
 - self-tuning midi to cv converter.